w3f/polkadot-wiki/docs/learn/learn-xcvm.md

 ## XCMs are XCVM Programs

-A cross consensus message, (XCM), is simply just a programme that runs on the `XCVM`: in other words, one or more XCM instructions that are executed by the `xcm-executor`.
+A cross consensus message, (XCM), is simply just a program that runs on the `XCVM`: in other words, one or more XCM instructions that are executed by the `xcm-executor`.
 To learn more about the XCVM and the XCM Format, see the latest
 [blog post](https://medium.com/polkadot-network/xcm-the-cross-consensus-message-format-3b77b1373392)
 by Dr. Gavin Wood.